tidy-finance/website/docs/21_WRDS.md

 dbListObjects(wrds, Id(schema = "crsp"))
 ```

-This operation returns a list of all tables that belong to the `crsp` family on WRSD, e.g. `<Id> schema = crsp, table = msenames`.
+This operation returns a list of all tables that belong to the `crsp` family on WRDS, e.g., `<Id> schema = crsp, table = msenames`.
 Similarly, you can fetch a list of all tables that belong to the `comp` family via

 ```r
 dbListObjects(wrds, Id(schema = "comp"))